teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

-Dynamicvdb-datafederation is the 'Hellow World' example for Teiid.
+Dynamicvdb-datafederation is the 'Hello World' example for Teiid.

 This will demonstrate how to federate data from a relational data source with a text file-based data source.